djgarcia/NoiseFramework/README.md

 val hte_bd_model = new HTE_BD(trainingData, // RDD[LabeledPoint]
-                              nTrees, // size of the Random Forests k, // number of partitions
+                              nTrees, // size of the Random Forests partitions, // number of partitions
                               vote, // voting strategy
-                              numClass, // number of classes
-                              numFeatures, // number of features
+                              k, // number of neighbors
                               maxDepth, // depth of the Random Forests seed) // seed for the Random Forests